 Description

-Ancient faience and Islamic period glass beads with a rich burial patina and iridescence.
+Ancient faience and Islamic period glass beads with a rich burial patina and surface iridescence.

 Faience, with likely origins in Egypt, is a glazed non-clay ceramic material, with quartz as its main component.